 This guide contains links to a number of different resources and search tools.
 Finding Books has links to relevant ebook collections, as well as the library's major search interface, Omni.
-The background information found in the Knovel collection, in particular, may be very relevant for the "References not cited" section of the Annotated Bibliography.

 Finding Articles and Reports has links to the library's major engineering and geosciences databases, Compendex and Georef.
 These are good sources for finding citations for scholarly articles, theses, reports, conference proceedings and maps.